Answers to FAQs

 Where can I post garage sale signs?
 Is there a City-Wide Garage Sale?

 You may post signs on your own property (between house and sidewalk) and if you have permission you may post signs on another person's property (between house and sidewalk).
 Signs should not be posted between the sidewalk and the street as underground wires or cables may be buried.
 Please note that it is illegal to post signs on city signs (stop signs, etc.) as they are distracting and unsafe for drivers.

-The Bondurant city-wide garage sale occurs annually on Mother's Day weekend, and you may contact the Bondurant Mother's Club at (515) or at email@example.com with questions.
+The Bondurant city-wide garage sale occurs annually on Mother's Day weekend, and you may contact the City of Bondurant at (515) 967-2418 or at firstname.lastname@example.org with questions.
 The 2014 city-wide garage sale will be Saturday May 10.

 Where can I dispose of hazardous waste?
 What qualifies as hazardous waste?

 Hazardous waste can be brought to the MWA/ Metro Hazardous waste drop-off, which is located at 1105 Prairie Drive SW in Bondurant, at phone number (515) 967-5512.
 Their facility is open Tuesday through Friday (1:00 p.m. - 5:00 p.m).
 Please contact the center for Saturday hours.
 Businesses must call ahead to make an appointment.
 For the most up-to-date information, including accepted waste, please visit their website at www.mwatoday.com.